h2oai/datatable/docs/api/dt/cumsum.rst

     For each column from `cols` calculate cumulative sum.
 The sum of the missing values is calculated as zero.
-In the presence of :func:`by()`, the cumulative sum is computed per group.
+In the presence of :func:`by()`, the cumulative sum is computed within each group.

     Parameters
     ----------